RayMarquina/dbt_project/CONTRIBUTING.md

 ## About this document

 This document is a guide intended for folks interested in contributing to dbt.
-It is not intended as a guide for end users of dbt (though if it is helpful, that's great!) and it assumes a certain level of familiarity with Python concepts such as virtualenvs, `pip`, python modules, filesystems, and so on.
+It is not intended as a guide for using dbt, and it assumes a certain level of familiarity with Python concepts such as virtualenvs, `pip`, python modules, filesystems, and so on.
 This guide also documents the process by which community-contributed Pull Requests can be incorporated into this repository.
 This guide assumes you are using macOS or Linux and are comfortable with the command line.
 If you get stuck while reading this guide, drop us a line in the #development channel on [slack](community.getdbt.com).

 ## Contributing a change

-dbt is Apache 2.0-licensed open source software. dbt is the software that it is today because community members like you have opened issues, provided feedback, and contributed to the knowledge loop for the entire communtiy.
-Whether you are a seasoned open source contributor or a first time committer, you are welcomed and encouraged to contribute code, documentation, ideas, or problem statements to this project.
+dbt is Apache 2.0-licensed open source software. dbt is what it is today because community members like you have opened issues, provided feedback, and contributed to the knowledge loop for the entire communtiy.
+Whether you are a seasoned open source contributor or a first-time committer, we welcome and encourage you to contribute code, documentation, ideas, or problem statements to this project.

 ### Defining the problem